Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Simulation Study

 \section{Simulation Study}

-We conduct simulation studies to evaluate the finite-sample performance of the proposed methods, including both the normalized GAW and BAW estimators (nGAW, nBAW) and their augmented extensions (nAGAW, nABAW), in comparison with the standard nIPW and nAIPW approaches.
+We conduct simulation studies to evaluate the finite-sample performance of the proposed methods, including both the normalized GCW and BCW estimators (nGCW, nBCW) and their augmented extensions (nAGCW, nABCW), in comparison with the standard nIPW and nAIPW approaches.
 Our evaluation focuses on several key aspects: (i) demonstrate that the proposed methods achieve reduced variance in regime value estimation, including agreement between analytically derived variances and Monte Carlo empirical variances (ii) assess bias control and coverage properties of the proposed estimators across a range of sample sizes, and (iii) evaluate the ability to correctly identify the optimal DTR, which is the central measure for practical utility in clinical settings.